-The strategy is to break the poverty cycle: lack of education and qualification - unemployment - lack of opportunities and aspirations - social exclusion - delinquency.
+The strategy is to break the poverty cycle: lack of education and qualification - unemployment - lack of opportunities and aspirations - social exclusion - high school dropouts rates - delinquency.
 Education is crucial to give people qualifications and prepare them to enter the labour market and generate income.
 This enables them to enhance their living conditions.
 In addition, we support people through their job search, presentation, CV writing, interview preparation, etc.

 In order to increase income generation opportunities, we also deliver entrepreneurship training programs to support people setting up small businesses.

 We are training people in the following skills: social entrepreneurship, project management, tourist guide, gastronomy, hotel and events receptionists and managers, IT, graphic design, customer service, building, creative industries, English, Journalism, netc.

 • Co-creation with local grassroots leaders.
 In this case Ms. Luceny Freire and Ms. Kelly Simão.

 • The team is comprised of people who live in the communities and know, from the inside, their needs and issues.

 • Local people have to be the protagonists of their social change.